iLVL-Key/FFXI/addons/Bars/readme.md

 - Self Actions.
   - Dedicated to displaying your own actions.
   - Displays a casting bar based on casting time for spells and items.
+- Party Actions.
+  - A simplified display of the actions performed by each party/alliance member.
 - Focus Target.
   - Add/remove targets to a list to automatically display a focus target for.
     - Can track by name or ID.